-Health-conscious people are told to avoid simple carbohydrates, and for good reasons.
-It is not true all the time and in every situation, however.
+Health-conscious people are told to avoid simple carbohydrates and for good reasons.
+It is not true all the time and, in every situation, however.
 Following a heavy workout, there is a metabolic "window" - so to speak - where the body preferentially shuttles glucose into the liver and muscles to replace lost glycogen via both insulin-dependent and non-insulin-dependent transport mechanisms.
 Translated, this means your body will shuttle carbs and protein into the tissues you want (muscle) instead of storing them as fat after a workout.

 To carry the analogy further, the metabolic window does not stay open indefinitely, so you need to take advantage of the opportunity while it lasts.

 A number of studies have found that a post-workout drink containing simple, high-GI carbs and protein increases protein synthesis dramatically.
 The two work synergistically to create an anabolic environment that is superior to either nutrient alone.
-In addition, some recent work suggests that a pre-workout drink may be superior to a post-workout drink, and consuming both may be best of all!
+In addition, some recent work suggests that a pre-workout drink may be superior to a post-workout drink and consuming both may be best of all!

 Research looking at the issue has gotten a great deal of attention in the sports nutrition world.
-One particularly interesting study, "Timing of amino acid-carbohydrate ingestion alters anabolic response of muscle to resistance exercise."
+One particularly interesting study, "Timing of amino acid-carbohydrate ingestion alters the anabolic response of muscle to resistance exercise."
 (Tipton et al. 2001), compared the anabolic responses to a carbohydrate and amino acid supplement taken either before or after resistance exercise.
-It is counterintuitive to think taking in these nutrients before the workout is superior to post-workout, but according to this small study:
+It is counterintuitive to think to take in these nutrients before the workout is superior to post-workout, but according to this small study: